Auto Theft Attorney In Philadelphia

 Taking a Car Using Force Is a Robbery

 If a person uses force, or even merely the threat or induced perception of force, no matter how slight, to steal a car, that person can be charged with Robbery.
 Robbery is the taking of property using force.
 If you are charged with robbery, you can face anywhere between a maximum of 7 years to 20 years, depending on the type of robbery you are charged with.
-If a gun is used, you are looking at even more jail time.
+You are looking at even more jail time if a gun is used.

 Carjacking Is also a Serious Crime